How To Become a Home Stager

 We’ve be providing online home staging training since 2006, and have training thousands of students across the world in this time.
 Although most of our students are in America, a good portion are in Canada, Australia, New Zealand, and the UK as well.
 We’ve also had students from Africa, Japan, Germany, and Italy this year alone.

 Based on this, we feel we are in a good position to teach you how to become a home stager.

 … But you said I don’t NEED a home staging certification?

 That’s right.
 No law states that you need a home staging certification to become a home stager.
 So what is the point of getting a staging certification?

 Firstly, it is a great way to learn how to become a home stager.
 Our courses are designed for absolute beginners, with Unit One being a nice read on the basics of home staging.
 By Unit 3 you’ll have a good understanding of the home staging process and be comfortable to stage any house.

 Secondly, having a staging certification is a great way to say loud and proud to potential customers that you completed a trusted course, and have the badge to show it.

-Since you are reading a guide on how to become a professional home stager, no doubt you’ll eventually want to start your own own staging business.
+Since you are reading a guide on how to become a professional home stager, no doubt you’ll eventually want to start your own home staging business.

-Whatever you decide, you’ll want to know the basics on how to start a home staging business.
+Whatever you decide, you’ll want to know the basics of how to start a home staging business.

-We’ve written another highly popular article on the topic of How to Start a Home Staging Business, so start there is you want to get in depth on this topic.
+We’ve written another highly popular article on the topic of How to Start a Home Staging Business, so start there if you want to get in-depth on this topic.